cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

 ### Handling Responses

-In order to establish a 2-way communication, the SDK exposes a protocol that is coupled tightly with Native Checkout flow and the controller which is initiating this has to conform to the protocol CFNativeCheckoutResponseDelegate.
+In order to establish a 2-way communication, the SDK exposes a protocol that is coupled tightly with Native Checkout flow and the class which is initiating this has to conform to the protocol `CFNativeCheckoutResponseDelegate`.

 This protocol comprises of 2 methods: